wi-feye/data-collector/README.md

 ]
 ```
 ### WifeyeApi
 The wifeye_api file contains the class to handle wi-feye rest api calls.
-One is the call created to retrieve users and workspaces information to use **API-KEY** of users and **last_update** of workspaces to filter data retrieved from Zerynth cloud.
-The json structure of *get_users* response should be:
+One is the call created to retrieve users and buildings information to use **API-KEY** of users and **last_update** of buildings to filter data retrieved from Zerynth cloud.
+The json structure of *get_users* response should be (this is the data joined from the two calls done on backend services user-manager and data-manager to retrieve users and buildiongs):
 ```
 [
     {
         id: 0,
         apik: "",
-        workspaces: [
+        buildings: [
             {
                 id: 0,
-                idz: '',
+                id_zerynth: '',
                 last_update: '',
-                devices: [
+                sniffers: [
                     {
                         id: 0,
-                        idz: ''
+                        id_zerynth: ''
                     },
                     {
                         id: 100002,
-                        idz: ''
+                        id_zerynth: ''
                     },
                     {
                         id: 100003,
-                        idz: ''
+                        id_zerynth: ''
                     },
                 ]
             },